markflemingtennis/tennis-blog/content/about.md

 ---
 I can't and don't want to remember a time I didn't play sports.

-The pure joy of movement in running, throwing, tracking, catching, and hitting.
+The pure joy of movement in running, throwing, tracking, catching, kicking, and hitting.

 The intellectual and psychological challenges of playing the game to best of your ability.

+The elementary school of my little town had a heavily utilized playground where we played a variety of sports.

+For me, fortunately, the playground had one blacktop tennis court with a single basketball court adjacent to it.

 My formal tennis began subsequent to informing my father I wanted to learn how to play tennis.
 My father (having the mindset of Will Hunting many years prior to the movie) believed anything worth learning can be learned at the public library.